isomerpages/enterprisesg-sac-old/README.md

 ```

 <a name="edit-homepage"></a>
-## Editing the content in Homepage
+## Editing the Content in Homepage

 The step-by-step guide for editing the content in Homepage is listed in [Isomer documentation for homepage](https://isomer.gov.sg/documentation/homepage/overview/).